 - The need for the use of force

 A bench warrant may be issued for failing to appear in court.
 This may include minor violations, including traffic or municipal offenses.
-It can also be issued for failing to pay a court-ordered fee, child support, or failing to appear for jury duty.
+It can also be issued for failing to pay a court-ordered fee, failing to pay child support, or failing to appear for jury duty.

 Many people may be unaware they have a warrant.
 If you have moved recently or not updated your mailing address you may not have received notice of a court appearance or that you have a bench warrant.
 If you have a bench warrant issued for your arrest, your attorney may be able to appear in court for you to quash the warrant so you will not be arrested.